Search for a rare disease

 Pyruvate dehydrogenase deficiency (PDHD) is a rare neurometabolic disorder characterized by a wide range of clinical signs with metabolic and neurological components of varying severity.
-Manifestations range from often fatal, severe, neonatal to later-onset neurological disorders.
+Manifestations range from often fatal, severe, neonatal lactic acidosis to later-onset neurological disorders.
 Six subtypes related to the affected subunit of the PDH complex have been recognized with significant clinical overlap: PDHD due to E1-alpha, E1-beta, E2 and E3 deficiency, PDHD due to E3-binding protein deficiency, and PDH phosphatase deficiency (see these terms).

 Exact prevalence is unknown but hundreds of cases have been reported.

 PDHD is caused by a deficiency of one of the components of the PDH complex.
-The most common cause is mutation in the PDHA1 gene (Xp22.1), which encodes the E1-alpha subunit.
-Mutations in the genes for the other subunits have been described, but are far less frequent: E1-beta and E2 subunits - PDHB, DLAT genes; E3 binding protein - PDHX gene; E3 - DLAT and PDH phosphatase - PDP1.
+The most common cause are mutations in the PDHA1 gene (Xp22.1), which encodes the E1-alpha subunit.
+Mutations in the genes for the other subunits have been described, but are far less frequent: E1-beta and E2 subunits (PDHB, DLAT); E3 binding protein (PDHX gene); and E3 and PDH phosphatase (DLD andPDP1).

 Due to the severity of PDHD, prenatal diagnosis is requested in affected families (chorionic villi or amniocyte testing).